Gravitational-wave amplitudes for compact binaries in eccentric orbits at the third post-Newtonian order: Memory contributions: Full 3PN eccentric waveform

 There is both DC memory and oscillatory memory:

 DC memory enters the waveform in the $m=0$ modes at all relative orders

-while slow and fast oscillatory memory enter as
+\\ while slow and fast oscillatory memory enter as

-Slow oscillatory is due to the double periodic nature of eccentric motion and is not present in quasi-circular binary systems.
-All memory modes have been computed in this paper and are listed in~\cref{sec:DCmemlist,sec:oscmemlist}.
+Slow oscillatory memory is due to the double-periodic nature of eccentric motion and is not present in quasicircular binary systems.
+All memory modes are computed in this paper and are listed in~\cref{sec:DCmemlist,sec:oscmemlist}.

 As an example, we present here the dominant $H^{22}$ mode including all contributions to $\bigO(e)$: \begin{widetext}